zach-king/CoolPython/book/chapter03.md

 "the art of writing or solving codes."
 Quite a generic definition, but that just shows how broad the topic truly is.
 In most instances of cryptography there are two primary components: *plaintext* and *ciphertext*.
-The plaintext is the message, or data, in which you wish to keep secret, yet it is just...plain; the message is just sitting there waiting for people to read.
-The ciphertext is the *encrypted* version of the plaintext; this is how data is kept secure.
+The plaintext is the message, or data, in which you wish to keep secret, yet it is simply...plain; the message is just sitting there waiting for people to read.
+Ciphertext is the *encrypted* version of the plaintext; this is how data is kept secure.
+So how does one's data go from plaintext to ciphertext?

+Well, there are a variety of cryptographic methods for this task.
+Some involve shuffling the characters, exchanging characters, and more realistically, manipulating the data on a bit level.
+All of these methods make use of a *key* however.
+This is how the message is *decrypted* back to its original, readable format.

+Nowadays, there are two types of encryption: symmetric and asymmetric.

 ---